hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 # Pulling Images

-To begin with we're going to [pull][podman-docs-pull] down the image we're going to be working in for the tutorial (note: if you did all the docker pulls in the setup instructions, this image will already be on your machine, in which case docker should notice it's there and not attempt to re-pull it unless it's changed in the meantime):
+To begin with we're going to [pull][podman-docs-pull] down the image we're going to be working in for the tutorial (note: if you did all the docker pulls in the setup instructions, this image will already be on your machine, in which case podman should notice it's there and not attempt to re-pull it unless it's changed in the meantime):

 ~~~bash
 podman pull matthewfeickert/intro-to-docker